What Is Mediation?

 - The mediator decides that further mediation would be of no or very little benefit to the case.

 Should I Apply Or Even Agree To Mediation?

 The success rates for mediation have consistently been high, so the answer to this will depend heavily on what solution you are looking for.

 Mediation provides a more flexible, informal and yet private environment for you and the other party to explore your concerns and reach a mutually acceptable compromise.
+This is one of its most notable benefits.
 The solutions available to you include those that the law cannot deliver, such as apologies or a business-driven resolution.

 It will generally be less costly to you because of the shorter time spent on resolving the dispute.
 This is especially so for civil cases, where you will save on legal fees that would have been spent on a trial.
 Thus, mediation would be better if you are looking for a generally cheaper and faster way to resolve your dispute.